shirleymango/metau-capstone/README.md

 | dayNum | Number | day number in Leitner Schedule |
 | arrayOfLevels | Array | array of levels to be reviewed on the day |

+## Technical/Ambiguous Problems

+1) Implementing spaced repetition algorithm with cards that switch daily
+* Showing new cards every day and only showing new cards when it is a new day
+    * My plan:
+        * store the date when the user previously finished a study set in Parse backend
+        * Check today’s date against prevFinishedDate to determine whether or not to show new cards
+    * Other possible solutions:
+        * Constantly check what time it is and change view controller to show new cards when time hits midnight
+        * Or get the time when user opens the app and set a timer to go off at midnight, which is when view controller changes to show new cards
+    * Why I chose my solution:
+        * To account for when user skips a day
+            * Rather than actually show the new stack of cards every day, I check if the user is at a new day only when they open the app
+            * Ex. the user is on Day 3 of their studying and skip a week, when they open the app again they will see Day 4’s cards instead of Day 10’s cards
+        * When asking other people who use the space repetition app Anki, a pain point is that cards pile up when the user skips a day
+            * If a user misses a few days and returns to a deck of 100 cards to complete, it can be demotivating, so I am choosing to simply show one daily set of cards even when the user skips a few days
+* Displaying only cards that are the levels scheduled for each day
+    * My plan:
+        * Create a Parse class called Schedule
+        * For each day number, store an array of the corresponding levels numbers
+    * Other solutions:
+        * At each day, compute which levels need to be used
+            * Ex. take the day number, if divisible by 2, then level 2 cards must be shown
+        * Store the map between days and level numbers in the code as a local variable
+    * Why I chose my solution:
+        * For the spaced repetition schedule, I am following Leitner system and the repetition can’t be computed exactly
+            * Only approximately following level 2 is every other day, level 3 is every 4 days, etc. – there are some exceptions in the schedule
+            * Thus, it is impossible to take the day number and compute which levels to show.
+It also would have been computationally heavy so the runtime would be long
+        * Considering scalability - If someone wants to change the specific spaced repetition schedule in the future, it is easy to access in the Parse backend.